TanWeiYin/Group_J_AI_Project/README.md

     Callbacks provide a way to execute code and interact with the training model process automatically.
 We used custom callback so that it can be used to dynamically change the learning rate of the optimizer during the course of training.
 Callback called EarlyStopping is used to specify the performance measure to monitor and trigger.
 It will stop the training process when it has been triggered but the model at the end of training may not be the best model with good performance on the validation dataset.
 ModelCheckPoint callback is required in order to save the best model observed during training for future use.

 5. Compile Model and Train Model
+    Here we can compile the model and begin the training of the AI.
+The training is split into 70 epoch such that every image will be included in the training once for each epoch.
+Each epoch is further split into many steps where each steps consist of the training using 32 images.
 ```bash
     Epoch 1/70
 564/564 [==============================] - 79s 139ms/step - loss: 2.5027 - acc: 0.2365 - val_loss: 1.7213 - val_acc: 0.3208